mariodosreis/tai/README.md

 You should get a value of -0.9100338

-Formally, we can calculate the correlation between tAI, and the corrected Nc [Nc - f(GC3s)], we call this correlation S, because it reflects the intensity of translational selection acting on our sample of genes:
+Formally, we can calculate the correlation between tAI, and the corrected Nc, Nc - f(GC3s), we call this correlation S, because it reflects the intensity of translational selection acting on our sample of genes:
 ~~~